St-Pardon/Oi/README.md

 - [Onyedikachi Onu](https://st-pardon.netlify.app)

 ## Contributions
+If you wish to contribute to this project, read the following [rules and gudieline](./Contribution.md) to get started

 ## License
 Project source code is licensed under the MIT license.
 You are free to fork this repository, edit the code, share and use it both for non-commercial and commercial purposes